 We are not asking you to fund, donate or volunteer.
-What we are encouraging everyone to do is to just show an act of kindness to a homeless rough sleeper who you may see on your journeys in your everyday lives.
+What we are encouraging everyone to do is to show an act of kindness to a homeless rough sleeper who you may see on your journeys in your everyday lives.
 This could be by offering a cup of coffee, a sandwich, stopping for a chat or even just a smile.
-Our plan is to increase awareness and to encourage acts of kindness.
+Our aim is to continue creating awareness of rough sleeping and mental health issues to all, especially the younger generation.
 There are a lot of people already showing this love on the street and we will like to use this blog to highlight these stories and encourage more people to get involved.

 There are some people who don't feel comfortable making direct contact with homeless rough sleepers for a number of reasons.
-All over the world, there are facilities that exist to help end rough sleeping by enabling members of the public through technology to connect people sleeping rough with the local services that can support them.
+All over the world, there are facilities that exist to help end rough sleeping by enabling members of the public through an App or a phone number to connect people sleeping rough to the local services that can support them.
 In England and Wales, this Service exists as StreetLink.
 If anyone is concerned about someone sleeping rough, they can use this service to send an alert via the App or by calling StreetLink.
 We will be publishing a list of these services as they exist in other countries so watch this space.

 Homelessness is a huge issue on a global scale and with a sense of community spirit and Acts of Kindness, we can make eradicating homelessness a reality.

 THE SPECIAL GUEST CORNER

 Guest Writer of the Week : Fred Scarfe

 alcoholawareness and Fred Scarfe located in the City of Surrey,BC Canada is a non profit public health and safety researcher and advocate specializing in Alcohol diseases and conditions,and it's effects on Society as a whole.